These Are The Best Full-Suspension Mountain Bikes Under $3,000 You Can Buy Online

 HEAD TUBE ANGLE: 65° SEAT TUBE ANGLE: 73.2-73.8° CHAINSTAY: 430/435/440

-The Range A2 is well-priced enduro and park bike with striking looks and some strong features.
+The Range A2 is a well-priced enduro and park bike with striking looks and some strong features.
 The RockShox dual suspension is particularly impressive on a bike in this price range, although air-sprung rather than coil-sprung suspension may have been a better choice.

 Another great feature is the Shimano Deore drivetrain and cranks, which together provide super smooth transitions with a broad range of gears.
 The 6061 aluminum frame is slightly heavy but is clearly strong and holds up very well to all kinds of abuse.